 There are also platforms that are designed to be “no-code.”
 An example is Salesforce’s Lightning Platform, touted as “the only platform that lets you build powerful enterprise applications without writing a line of code.”
 You drag-and-drop components into an app builder, enabling users to automate repetitive processes and quickly build apps.
 When customization is needed, the Lightning Platform allows users to customize apps by writing code with Salesforce’s proprietary Apex programing language.

 Salesforce points out that enterprises are challenged to innovate quickly to keep up with customer expectations and competitive pressures.
 However, there aren’t enough skilled developers to meet the current demand.
-Tools such as no-code platforms enable non-developers to handle some of the workload as well as let them build the apps they need themselves — after all, who knows better how the app should work than the people in department that will be using it?
+Tools such as no-code platforms enable non-developers to handle some of the workload as well as let them build the apps they need themselves — after all, who knows better how the app should work than the people in the department that will be using it?

 Low-Code Platform as a Service provider Appian lists benefits low-code development offers to enterprises, including: